 - discuss your travel plans and other vaccination needs with your doctor before you travel

-- if you are pregnant, defer non-essential travel to Zika-affected areas, including Bangkok.
+- if you're pregnant, defer non-essential travel to Zika-affected areas, including Bangkok.

-Since June 2015, there have been a small number of confirmed cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in visitors who travelled to Thailand from the Middle East.
+Since June 2015, there have been a small number of confirmed cases of Middle East Respiratory Syndrome (MERS) in visitors who travelled to Thailand from the Middle East.
 Screening measures are in place at major airports.